farha-neu/leetcode-easy/README.md

 # leetcode-easy

-This is my first attempt for leed code easy problems.
+This is my first attempt for leedcode top interview questions easy problems: https://leetcode.com/explore/interview/card/top-interview-questions-easy/.
 I will gradually work on improving the overall time complexity in each release.